F5Networks/f5-openstack-hot/experimental/templates/standalone/1nic/README.md

   - If you specify a value for **f5_cloudlibs_url_override** or **f5_cloudlibs_tag**, ensure that corresponding hashes are valid by either updating **scripts/verifyHash** or by providing a **f5_cloudlibs_verify_hash_url_override** value.
   - **Important**: This [article](https://support.f5.com/csp/article/K13092#userpassword) contains links to information regarding BIG-IP user and password management.
 Please take note of the following when supplying password values:
       - The BIG-IP version and any default policies that may apply
-      - Any characters recommended that you avoid
+      - Any characters you should avoid
   - This template leverages the built in heat resource type *OS::Heat::WaitCondition* to track status of onboarding by sending signals to the orchestration API.

 ## Security